romebell/SEI802/node-express/sequelize/02terms.md

 ## Migration

 A `migration` is similar to how we use a version control system such as `Git` to manage changes made to our source code on `Github`, you can use `migrations` to keep track of changes to the database.
 We are able to transfer changes to our exisiting database schema from one state to anohter.
-These state transitions are saved in migration files ( ex. `2375934934-create-user.js` ), which describe how to get to the new state and how to revert the changes in order to get back to the old state.
+These state transitions are saved in migration files ( ex. `2375934934-create-user.js` ), which describes how to get to the new state and how to revert the changes in order to get back to the old state.